 Universidad Laboral de Gijón – about 2km before the city, you won’t miss it, from far it looks like a huge cathedral or monastery, beautiful building.
 Unfortunately, it’s not on the way, you’ll have to take a detour to get there.
 Though it looks like an old building from a distance the whole complex was built in the middle of the 20th century.
 Note!
 The University can be visited only with a guided tour, price 5 Euro, check for the timetable HERE.

 Best towns on the Camino

 Getaria, the Basque Country

-A cozy little town with beautiful beach and a small but charming center.
-Approaching the town you can enjoy the beautiful scenery; the last 4km from Zarautz to Getaria are on the Paseo Marítimo (promenade).
+A cozy little town with a beautiful beach and a small but charming center.
+Approaching the town you can enjoy the beautiful scenery; the last 4km from Zarautz to Getaria is on the Paseo Marítimo (promenade).
 The whole town is basically located at the cape, squeezed between two beaches; Geztetape and Malkorbe beach.

-Not to miss in Getaria; Nagusia Kalea – a pedestrian street with many inviting bars and restaurants that ends with the church of San Salvador – a Gothic 15th century church.
+Not to miss in Getaria; Nagusia Kalea – a pedestrian street with many inviting bars and restaurants that ends with the church of San Salvador – a Gothic 15th-century church.
 Mount San Anton (past the port) – it’s quite a walk to the top and maybe you don’t feel like walking anymore but the view over the town and the area is well worth the effort.
-San Anton used to be an island till the 15th century when it was connected with the mainland.
+San Anton used to be an island until the 15th century when it was connected with the mainland.
 Nowadays it’s a beautiful park with several walking paths, on the way to the top you go past a lighthouse.
 Getaria is located in the txakoli wine region; grilled fish with local txakoli white wine is highly recommended.
 You can find it in one of the restaurants on the main street.
 There is no public albergue here but there are two or three private albergues and a couple of hotels.